Cruise, GM’s robotaxi service, suspends all driverless operations nationwide

 “We have decided to proactively pause driverless operations across all of our fleets while we take time to examine our processes, systems, and tools and reflect on how we can better operate in a way that will earn public trust,” Cruise wrote on X, the platform formerly known as Twitter, on Thursday night.

-The choice to suspend its driverless services isn’t related to any new on-road incidents, Cruise added.
+The choice to suspend its driverless services isn’t related to any new on-road services, Cruise added.
 Human-supervised operations of Cruise’s autonomous vehicles, or AVs, will continue — including under California’s indefinite suspension.

 General Motors Co., which has ambitious goals for Cruise, has taken a significant blow this week.
 The Detroit automaker had been expecting annual revenue of $1 billion from Cruise by 2025 — a big jump from the $106 million in revenue last year when the company lost nearly $2 billion.